IvaninIvanov/Client-Side-Coursework/README.md

 This is an individual coursework, so whilst you are allowed to discuss both the challenges _and_ the approaches you might take to tackling them, all work must be your own.

 ## Student: Formating
-All tasks have been completed under the comments with corresponding task names.
+All tasks have been completed in index.js under the comments with corresponding task names.
 Some additional functionality has been implemented outside of those code blocks and have been commented appropriately.

 ## Scenario